Robo-advice and the cost of convenience

 Extra saving per year to retire at 55.

-Robo-advisors typically collect fees two ways:
+Robo‑advisors collect compensation in two principal ways:

 Robo-advisor Management fee Hidden fees Total fees